How to Become an Environmental Site Assessor: Career Guide

 Step 4: Become Professionally Certified

 While it's not always necessary, certification is preferred for some environmental assessment positions.
-For example, employers may look for site assessors who have asbestos certification, according to job postings from December 2012.
+For example, employers may look for site assessors who have asbestos certification.

-In addition, voluntary certification is available.
+Voluntary certification is also available.
 The ABCEP offers the Certified Environmental Professional credential with specialties in five areas, including environmental assessment, environmental documentation and environmental planning.
 Certification requirements include a bachelor's degree and at least nine years of relevant experience.
 A master's degree may be substituted for one experiential year.

 Step 5: Work as an Environmental Site Professional